H. J. Heinz, Wigan: Operations

 As of 2019, the factory employs 850 people.
 It makes 1.5–3 million cans of Heinz Baked Beans per day and more than 1.3 billion cans of food a year, which is around 383 e3tonnes annually.
 It is one of the largest food processing plants in Europe and the largest of Heinz's factories around the world.

 Investment in the site has increased since Heinz's merger with Kraft in 2015.
 A total of £113.6 million was invested between the merger and August 2018, including £20 million for modernising the filling and packing operations in the plant.

 Future

 In January 2021, Kraft Heinz began running trials moving goods by freight trains to their Wigan distribution centre.
-The aim of the trials is to reduce the company's long-term carbon footprint in comparison to road transportation.
+The aim of the trials is to reduce the company's long-term carbon footprint in comparison to road transport.